NDA High School Debate Tournament 3

 My email for speech docs is email@example.com

-My influences in debate have been Chris Randall, Jonathan Alston, Darius White, Elijah Smith, and Devane Murphy.
+My influences in debate have been Chris Randall, Jonathan Alston, Elijah Smith, and Devane Murphy.
+Also Osmane, that guy is sexy, phew.

 Note: Most of those influences are HIGHLY material people who take abstract things to their logical ends (i said most of them.).
 This means a material K that I can see logically working is better than some convoluted junk I can't understand.
 Use more common talk with me than debate jargon, I barely ever understood it.